alaingiorgetti/enum/Why3/README.md

     bash gui.sh

-   Its folder /home/opam/app/enum-master/ will contain a complete copy of the project.
+   Its folder */home/opam/app/enum-master/* will contain a complete copy of the project.

-8. Run the container, attached to the terminal
+8. Run the container, attached to the terminal:

+    make start

-    make start (you are in the Docker container)
+   Then you are in the Docker container.

-9. Apply steps 1-3 of the method with installed tools (finally quit the container with `exit`)
+9. Apply steps 1-3 of the method with installed tools

+10. Finally quit the container:

+    exit

 Successfully tested under Linux Ubuntu 16.04, with Docker 18.03.1-ce.